carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

 Examples
 ========

-The AMD GPU specific usage of the features in the proposal, including examples, is available at :ref:`amdgpu-dwarf-debug-information`.
+The AMD GPU specific usage of the features in these extensions, including examples, is available at *User Guide for AMDGPU Backend* section :ref:`amdgpu-dwarf-debug-information`.

 .. note::